aliaaquib/lokon-theme/README.md

 > Contributions are always welcome, but always **ask first**, — please — before work on a PR.

 - Got Contributions, fun ideas, or issues?
-[Submit an issue](https://github.com/aliaaquib/lokon/issues/new).
+[Submit an issue](https://github.com/aliaaquib/lokon-theme/issues/new).

 - Is something bothering you?
-Feel free to submit [your feedback](https://github.com/aliaaquib/lokon/issues/new).
+Feel free to submit [your feedback](https://github.com/aliaaquib/lokon-theme/issues/new).

-**Help make Lokon better!**

 ## Dev Setup
 [Coming Soon...](#)

 ## Enjoying the Theme?
 Great!
-I am glad you like i t!
+I am glad you like it!

 Just here to show us some love?
-We 💛 social appreciation, whether it be GitHub stars, [Twitter](https://twitter.com/imaaquibali) follows, or shouting to your coworkers across the office.
+We 💛 social appreciation, whether it be **GitHub stars**, [Twitter](https://twitter.com/imaaquibali) follows, or shouting to your coworkers across the office.

 # License